TTTTMMMM/chairLocations/README.md

 3. Fix Mapping problem of querying for chair locations when Google maps is showing and then toggling display then selecting then mapping selection.

+4. Have to update the google token after an hour (comes into play when uploading chairLoc geos).

 #### <ins>TODO Physical World</ins>

 1. Replace back of toilet in basement